Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 <!-- more -->

-## Воспроизводим ошибку в LlamaIndex
+## Reproducing the error in LlamaIndex

-- Создаём первый клиент с ключом `A`.
+- Create the first client with the key `A`.
-- Создаём второй клиент с ключом `B`.
+- Create the second client with the key `B`.
-- Пробуем использовать первый клиент, видим, что используется ключ `B`, а не ключ `A`.
+- Use the first client, see that the key `B` is used instead of the key `A`.

 ```
 from llama_index.llms.gemini import Gemini